shimritmis/AngularTutorial/README.md

 - install bootstrap `npm i bootstrap`
 - Add the bootstrap css path to the `.angular-cli.json`
 - Add html code to verify that the css is loaded

+### Step 05 - Data Binding
+Data binding allow us to add dynamic content to the application.
+There are several forms of Binding.
+Lets start with the simple one

+- Edit the `ServerComponent` inside the `server.component.ts` and add the variables and the method as appear in the source code
+- Edit the template `server.component.html` and add the binding code to display the content